MadsRC/sophrosyne/README.md

 [![CodeQL](https://github.com/MadsRC/sophrosyne/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/MadsRC/sophrosyne/actions/workflows/github-code-scanning/codeql)
 [![Semgrep](https://github.com/MadsRC/sophrosyne/actions/workflows/semgrep.yml/badge.svg)](https://github.com/MadsRC/sophrosyne/actions/workflows/semgrep.yml)

-Sophrosyne is a horizontally scaleable content moderation API built for the age of Generative AI.
+Sophrosyne is a horizontally scalable content moderation API built for the age of Generative AI.

-The API allows you to register upstream modules to perform artibrary checks on input data and return a `go`/`no-go` verdict.
+The API allows you to register upstream modules to perform arbitrary checks on input data and return a `go`/`no-go` verdict.
 Checks are associated with profiles, allowing several checks to be run on a piece of input data.